openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/movement/slice-scatter-15.rst

 * **4**: ``stop`` - 1D tensor of type *T_IND*.

   Defines the coordinate of the opposite vertex of the update slice, or where the update slice ends.
-  Stop indexes are exclusive, which means values lying on the ending edge are not included in the update slice.
+  Stop indexes are exclusive, which means values lying on the ending edge are not updated.
+  A value larger than the size of a dimension is silently clamped.
   To create slice to the end of a dimension of unknown size ``INT_MAX`` may be used (or ``INT_MIN`` if slicing backwards). **Required.**